ArthurYdalgo/laravext/README.md

 Before somebody light up their torches or grab their forks: the following points are my opinion only, based on my personal (in)experiences and troubles.
 You may disagree with them, and that's fine.
 Feel free to skip this section.

-Inertia.js offers server-side rendering of React/Vue pages, but it requires that you keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environments.
+Inertia.js offers server-side rendering of React/Vue pages, but it requires that you keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environment.
 You also don't have an out-of-the-box file-based routing system like the one Next.js offers.
 (To the best of my knoledge, at the time of writting)

 Next.js offers server-side rendering of React components, and a great routing system, but I (personally) don't like their caching strategy, and for my use cases there was the need to slap a `"use client"` for nearly all pages.
 I felt a really degraded developer experience while using it, so for me became a no-no. I have other points about it, but I feel that the ["Why I Won't Use Next.js" article](https://www.epicweb.dev/why-i-wont-use-nextjs) from Kent C. Dodds summarizes most of what I mean way better than I could.
 It's a good reading if you're interested.